danny-125/Peroxide/README.md

 </div>

 <h1 align="center">
-	Peroxide
+	Peroxide Lite
 </h1>

 <p align="center">
-	Peroxide is a work-in-progress 1.8 blatant PvP client.
-Feel free to contribute to the code.
+	This is not the full version of Peroxide, join our discord to get Peroxide+
 </p>

 <div align="center">